nishadi1995/Machine-Learning-App1/README.md

 # First Machine-Learning-Application
-A simple fruit recognizing application developed from python
+A simple fruit recognizing application developed from python decision trees (Further:recognizing flowers of Iris data set using the same decision tree)